 An elopement can be more than just you and your partner, but let’s think about who to invite to your Blue Ridge parkway wedding.
 You might have some close family, friends, your pet and loved ones who couldn’t possibly bear to be left out of this special day.
 As long as you keep it under ten people or so, you can still consider it an elopement rather than a small wedding or microwedding.

 The number of invitations is closely tied with the specific venue you decide to go with.
-Some venues will fit up to 20 people for an wedding but since you want a Asheville elopement we have listed some smaller venues; others limit you to just two or three people along.
+Some venues will fit up to 20 people for a wedding or elopement in NC but since you want an Asheville elopement, we have listed some smaller venues; others limit you to just two or three people along.

 2. Set a Budget for the whole event for eloping in North Carolina

 This might be the least exciting part of the planning, but it’s also pretty necessary but Blue Ridge Mountain wedding venues are plentiful.
 Set the budget nice and early, and you won’t have to worry about it later on!

 3. Decide on the Venue

 You have already decided on an Asheville elopement, haven’t you?
 It’s a pretty big town, packed with some of the most unique wedding venues in the whole state.
 There are both posh and rustic, indoors and outdoors, affordable and luxurious options.